• Skip to primary navigation

 What ingredients are in fudge?

-Well this recipe is made with just a few simple things -
+Well, this fudge recipe without condensed milk is made with just a few simple things -

 Labeled Ingredients for this recipe.